gbro3n/aspnet-signalr-upload-progress-bar/README.md

 File upload via an ASP.NET MVC action using HttpPostedFileBase was not suitable.
 Accessing some properties on the HttpContext.Request object, such as HttpContext.Request.Length, HttpContext.Request.Files, HttpContext.Request.InputStream causes ASP.NET to wait until the full HTTP request stream has been read in its entirety.
 In this case, that meant that I could not start pushing updates to the client from the server until the file had been uploaded, which defeated the point of having an upload progress bar.

-I was able to work around this by using&nbsp;HttpContext.Request.GetBufferlessInputStream() inside an HTTP handler.
+I was able to work around this by using `HttpContext.Request.GetBufferlessInputStream()` inside an HTTP handler.
 This allows me to begin reading from the http request body pretty much as soon as it starts uploading.
 This however left me with my next problem to solve.

 **Because none of the form data can be accessed during upload (this would cause ASP.NET to wait until all uploaded), no additional variables can be used at an early stage in the request**